 Instructions for submitting the agreements can also be found on the Alberta Student Aid website:

-Students submit their agreements directly to the service providers and receive their funding disbursements from the service providers.
+Students receiving Alberta Student Loans must complete an Alberta Student Aid Agreement in their Student Aid account.
+Students receiving Canada Student Loans will be provided instructions in their Student Aid account on how to complete their Canada MSFAA.
+Students receive their funding disbursements from the service providers.
 If a student’s agreements are incomplete or have errors, the applicable service provider will attempt to contact the student to resolve the issue(s).

 To allow for processing time, agreements should be completed at least two weeks prior to the study period end date.